larpchronicles/rules/chronicles-rulebook.md

 ## About Ritual Magic

 ---
 Ritual Magic is the way through which an individual attempts to weave the powers of themselves or greater beings to affect incredible and often long-lasting effects upon the world.
 A ritualist is someone who is trained in these magics and in the art of channeling them to achieve their desired goals.
-Purchasing the Ritual Magic Skill enables the user to perform rituals.
+Purchasing the Ritual Magic Skill enables the character to perform rituals.

 A ritual is the act through which a ritualist attempts to conduct these magics, and each ritualist's method for enacting a ritual is different, though there are a few generally agreed upon elements that must be achieved in order for a ritual to succeed.
 Firstly, a ritual must last at least 5 minutes in order for success to be achieved.
 It has been said that in times of great need a ritualist can attempt to end the ritual earlier than this, but they risk failure at best, horrible backlash at worst.
 Secondly, a ritual must contain a persistent visual or auditory element.
 Some ritualists chant, sing, or recite scripture of their Deity.
 Others may choose to draw or cast runes, dance, or create art as a focus for their magic.
 All that matters is that these elements are consistent throughout the ritual, without long lapses or interruptions.
 Third, the ritualist must provide a source of power other than their own for the ritual, often in the form of Spirit Gems, a number of which must be provided equal to the level of the ritual.
 Lastly, and most importantly, the ritualist must have the ritual scroll open and accessible to them at all times during the ritual, even if they do not need to actively gaze upon it.
 If the ritual scroll is not present, or if during the ritual it is removed or hidden from the ritualist, the ritual will fail.
 These four elements are commonly referred to as the "fundamental four elements" of rituals, without which a ritual is all but doomed to failure.